macmorning/chess-hub/README.md

 client
 =========

-Built in HTML/CSS/JS, using jQuery.
+Built in HTML/CSS/JS, using jQuery Mobile.
 Maybe angularJS if needed.

 1st version Goals :
 - as simple as possible